russelljjarvis/SpikeTime/main.typ

   *Heatmap visualization of the Potjans and Diesmon static connectome @potjans2014cell, scalled such that the total number of cells including the combined contribution of E and I populations is 5450.*
 ]

+/*
 #align(center + bottom)[
+  #image("Potjans_connectome_input_layer.png", width: 70%)
+  *Heatmap visualization of the same connectome except with an added input layer that is used to impinge external spikes from the NMNIST dataset.*
+]
+*/

+#align(center + bottom)[
     #image("Graph_embedding.png", width: 70%)
   *SGtSNEpi visualization of the Potjans and Diesmon static connectome @potjans2014cell.
 Graph partitioning of the connectome adjacency matrix can be used to compile network models in a way that minimises spike traffic between GPU thread locks.
-Although the SGtSNEpi dimensionalityt reduction technique provides a nice over view of network structure at scale, it is not as fast or useful as other techniques that distribute the network based on effective connectivity measures. different technique we developed which is called Spike2Vec.*
+Although the SGtSNEpi dimensionality reduction technique provides a nice over view of network structure at scale, it is not as fast or useful as other techniques that distribute the network based on effective connectivity measures. different technique we developed which is called Spike2Vec.*
 ]

 = Validation of Network Simulation Results